 10. Focus on what can go right

-It's very easy to spend time in pregnancy mentally rehearsing the kind of birth we don't want, instead of the birth we do want.
+It's very easy to spend time in pregnancy mentally rehearsing the kind of birth we don't want, rather than the birth we do want.
 Your mindset heading into birth is so important.
 Start training your brain to prepare for a calm, positive birth.
-The decrease in stress that this provides you will help you enjoy your pregnancy more, and may carry you into a more relaxing birth.
+The decrease in stress that this provides you will help you enjoy your pregnancy more, and may carry you into a more relaxing birth when the time comes.